APPiLY Technologies Logo

 The time and effort required to develop apps in different categories can vary dramatically.
 Apps that need advanced technologies, complex features, larger user bases, and larger infrastructure naturally cost more.

-• Public Forums and Feeds with user generated posts
+• Public Forums and Feed with user generated posts

 • Groups and communities